 Once the opera has been written and composed, the Director, and everyone else involved in the decision-making process will decide how they want to stage the production.

 Find out how we stage an opera here at ENO with this video…

 What to expect when attending your first opera

 It’s a common misconception that opera is expensive and exclusive.
 Here at ENO we have a number of ways you can save money to help make your visit affordable.

-Take advantage of one of our many schemes such as Under 35s, where 5-20 year olds can claim free tickets, and 21-34 year olds can book tickets at a reduced rate.
+Take advantage of one of our many schemes such as Under 21s, where 5-20 year olds can claim free tickets, Under 35s, where those aged 21-34 years can book tickets at a reduced rate.

 We want you to have a truly brilliant experience at the opera.
 English National Opera exists for everyone, creating new experiences with opera that inspires, nurtures creativity and makes a difference.

 To make your visit as enjoyable and stress-free as possible we’ve pulled together some of the questions people most frequently ask about attending opera for the first time.